nypublicradio/audiogram/INSTALL.md

 docker run -p 8888:8888 -t -i audiogram
 ```

-If you have docker-compose, using it will allow you to make changes in your local directory and apply them without re-building the docker image.
+If you have docker-compose, you can run audiogram using it.
+Docker-compose comes with docker for mac by default.
+Using it will allow you to make changes in your local directory, to themes and settings for example, and apply them without re-building the entire image.
 ```sh
 docker-compose up
 ```